-Our team members have been affected by COVID-19 in many ways, including disruptions due to unexpected school and day-care closings, family underemployment or unemployment, and learning how to work remotely with, in some cases, new tools and technology to learn and support that work.
+Our team members have been affected by COVID-19 in many ways, including sickness, disruptions due to unexpected school and day-care closings, family underemployment or unemployment, and learning how to work remotely with, in some cases, new tools and technology to learn and support that work.
 Our goal has been to support our team members during the present uncertainty while meeting the needs of our customers and providing business continuity.
-Early in the crisis, we provided our team members with information about best practices to prevent the spread of COVID-19 and other viruses or illnesses.
-We enabled substantially all of our workforce to work remotely.
-In addition, we have limited in-person meetings, non-employee visits to our locations, and non-essential business travel.
+In April 2022, we returned to our offices, with most team members working under a hybrid model of some days in the office and other days working from home.